Kaosilisochukwu/Kaosilisochukwu/README.md

-# 👋 Hi, I’m a Full-Stack Software Engineer
+# 👋 Hi, I’m a Kaosilisochukwu Nwizu

 I build secure, scalable, and high-performance applications — with real-world experience across **fintech** and **medtech** industries.